vladtarko/nvim-for-data-science/README.md

 Send a command from the script, and post the output of the command as a comment inside the script: `\o`.
 In Insert mode it is `<C-S-enter>`.
 If you want to do this multiple times, use the undo (`u`) after each run.
 (An important limitation is that this command will not create new R objects.)

 Move the console to its own tab, such that you have the full screen for your script, and also the full screen for the console: while your cursor is in the terminal, normal mode, `<C-w>T` (the `<C-w>` shortcut is the general opening for all window management actions).
 To quickly switch between the console tab and the scripts tab: `<C-t>`.
-List all the tabs: `<space-t>` in Telescope.
+List all the tabs in Telescope: `<space-t>`.

 Toggle the file explorer: `<C-n>`

 Toggle the Object Browser: `\ro`.
+Inside the Object Browser:

+- `<enter>` on a dataframe shows its variables and the variable labels (similar to the variable explorer in Stata).
+- `<enter>` opens lists in the same way.
+- Search among objects, variables, and variable labels: `/`
-This can also be used to see the list of loaded packages.
-Actions inside the Object Browser (these call R functions for the object under the cursor): `s` summary, `v` Visidata view, `c` class, `g` glimpse, `h` head, `t` tail, `u` unique.
+- Actions inside the Object Browser (these call R functions for the object under the cursor, be it dataframe, variable, list, etc.): `s` summary, `v` Visidata view, `c` class, `g` glimpse, `h` head, `t` tail, `u` unique.
+- The Object Browser can also be used to see the list of loaded packages. `<enter>` on a package shows all the functions inside the package. `F1` on a function opens the help documentation in a new buffer.

 Use `<C-arrows>` to move between script pane, console pane, file explorer, and object browser.

-Get quick help: `K` while cursor is on the name an R function.
+Get quick help in a pop-up: `K` while cursor is on the name an R function.

 Open the full documentation for a function in its own buffer: `F1` while cursor is on the name an R function.